By Julian “Skip” Olson, DVM

 “To me they’re all the same.”
-It is a common thought farmers may have when choosing an electrolyte for their calves.
-With so many electrolytes available, it’s hard to know where to start looking.
+It is a common thought farmers may have when choosing electrolytes for calves.
+With so many calf electrolyte products available, it’s hard to know where to start looking.

-When it comes to selecting an electrolyte for your calves, start by looking at the ingredients label.
-The ingredients, listed from highest to lowest concentration, are key in deciding which electrolyte is best for your calves.
+When it comes to selecting electrolytes for calves, start by looking at the ingredients label.
+The ingredients, listed from highest to lowest concentration, are key in deciding which calf electrolyte products are best for your calves.

-Some electrolytes include ingredients well outside the recommended levels by university experts.
-Olson recommends reviewing the following key factors before selecting an electrolyte:
+Some electrolytes include ingredients outside of the recommended levels by university experts.
+Review these five key factors before selecting electrolytes for calves:

-When a calf is sick, it will naturally pull any energy available to help combat what’s making it ill, putting the calf at risk for lower average daily gain (ADG).
-When a calf is suffering from dehydration, it’s in need of an energy source to correct hypoglycemia and negative energy balance.
+When you have a sick calf, it will naturally pull any energy available to help combat what’s making it ill, putting the calf at risk for lower average daily gain.
+A dehydrated calf needs an energy source to correct hypoglycemia and negative energy balance.

-Electrolytes with very high levels of dextrose can bring harm to calves by slowing down gut movement, which could cause bloat.
-If a calf already has scours, it can worsen their symptoms.
+Electrolytes for calves with high levels of dextrose can bring harm to calves by slowing down gut movement, which could result in a bloated calf.
+If they already have calf scours, it can worsen their symptoms.

-When a calf scours, a large amount of sodium and potassium are lost, which can result in metabolic acidosis, a drop in blood pH level.
+When a calf scours, a large amount of sodium and potassium are lost, which can result in metabolic acidosis – a drop in blood pH.
 A calf is not able to correct acidosis without intervention.
-In a moderate case of acidosis, electrolytes with a high SID formulation can help balance the loss.
+For moderate acidosis, calf electrolyte products with a high SID formulation can help balance the loss.

 Some common electrolyte ingredients to achieve a high SID include:

 If the metabolic acidosis is too severe, oral antibiotics cannot make the correction alone and the calf will need intravenous therapy.